mprat99/kitchen_awnings/README.md

 ## ⚡ Getting Started

 1. Flash the `kitchen_awnings.ino` to your ESP32 using the Arduino IDE or PlatformIO.
 2. Upload the `data/` folder to LittleFS using the appropriate uploader tool.
-3. Connect the ESP32 to your Wi-Fi network.
+3. Within 20 seconds of powering on the ESP32, connect to the Wi-Fi access point it creates.
+   - SSID: `Kitchen Awnings`
+   - Password: `Croquets`
+   - If not connected within 20 seconds, the access point will deactivate and you'll need to reboot the ESP-32.
+   - Once connected, navigate to [192.168.4.1](http://192.168.4.1), scroll down, and enter your Wi-Fi SSID and password to complete setup.
-4. Access the web interface via the device’s IP address.
+4. After configuration, access the web interface via the device’s IP address on your local network, by default fixed at 192.168.1.155, you can change it on the code.

 ## 📅 Future Improvements